Alice2718281/end-of-month-projection/README.md

 - **Frontend**: HTML, CSS, JavaScript, Plotly
 - **Database**: Pandas DataFrame (for demonstration)
 - **Visualization**: Plotly

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-### Contributions
-Feel free to fork the repository, create a branch, and submit a pull request.
-Contributions are welcome! 😊

 ---

 For any issues or suggestions, please open an issue in the repository.